-Slow cooker ham recipe for Easter
+Slow cooker ham recipe for Easter or any holiday dinner

 There are a few things that are important to remember in cooking a ham in a slow cooker, no matter which slow cooker ham recipe you use.
 Be sure to follow your slow cooker ham recipe carefully.

-- Choose the right size ham for your slow cooker.
+- Choose the right size ham for your slow cooker ham recipe.
 If you are not good at judging size and have to take a small measuring tape with you to the store, do it.
 It is very important with any roast to be cooked in a slow cooker that the lid be able to seat itself tightly on the lip of the crock.
 I have heard of people who were unhappy with the results of a slow cooker ham recipe and usually the reason is that the ham was too large preventing the lid from fitting properly so moisture escaped.
 Some people try to put foil around the lid in hopes of keeping the heat and moisture in.
 That isn’t a foolproof solution, and often ends in culinary disaster.

 - Buy the right type of ham for the slow cooker ham recipe you are cooking.
 There are many types of ham – precooked and uncooked, smoked, dry cured and brine cured, shoulder, butts and shanks, spiral cut.
 So pay attention to what the recipe calls for.
 Using a recipe meant for a bone-in butt to cook a spiral ham, can leave you with a dry, overcooked mess worthy of the dog dish.